-This financial period saw a continuation of the extremely challenging conditions across the global oil and gas sector.
-Whilst the Indus Gas share price has not escaped the industry wide malaise, the Company's activities continue to pick up pace.
-The submission of the Field Development Plan for the non SGL area was a major milestone achieved in the period.
+This financial period witnessed a continuation of the extremely challenging and volatile conditions facing the global oil and gas sector.
+However, the Company's activities continue to gather momentum.
+The approval of the Integrated Field Development Plan (FDP) for the SSG and SSF area coupled with the revised FDP for the SGL acreage represented major milestones achieved in 2017.